CeliaPafi/Nodebot/README.md

-# Nodebot
+# Medical Nodebot

-Sistema experto para diagnostico de asma utilizando un nodebot
+Nodebot which uses an expert system for the Asthma diagnostic